ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 ![Rainbow Radial Gradient Example]({{<static "images/2.1.6.10.png">}})

 The gradient fills an ellipse defined by the `Center` property and the `RadiusX` and `RadiusY` properties.
 By default these values are (0.5.
 0.5), 0.5, and 0.5 respectively.
 Like other gradient properties, they are doubles between 0.0 and 1.0.
-Finally, the gradient eminates from the `GradientOrigin`, also a point with values defined by this coordinate system.
+Finally, the gradient emanates from the `GradientOrigin`, also a point with values defined by this coordinate system.

 To center the above gradient in the left half of the block, we would therefore use: